What to do after a hit-and-run in Massachusetts

 Hit-and-runs are stressful and confusing.
 Here's exactly what to do if it happens to you.

-What counts as a hit and run in Massachusetts?
+What counts as a hit-and-run?

-A hit and run occurs when a driver involved in an accident leaves the scene without stopping to exchange information or render aid.
+A hit-and-run occurs when a driver involved in an accident leaves the scene without stopping to exchange information or render aid.

 Under Massachusetts law, all drivers involved in an accident are required to stop regardless of fault.